deployphp/docs/getting-started.md

 > To list all the available commands, run the `dep` command.

-> Note what Deployer try to give write permissions with `sudo` command, so this command has to be running without promt passwords.
+> Note what Deployer will try to give write permissions with `sudo` command, so this command has to be running without prompt passwords.
 > For that connect to you server via ssh, and run next command:
 > ```
 > sudo visudo